Multiorbital effects in the functional renormalization group: A weak-coupling study of the Emery model: Numerical results

 In Fig.~\ref{fig:tpp}, the dependence of the stopping scale on $ t_{pp} $ is depicted for van-Hove filling both for $ 6 \times 6 $ and for $ 8 \times 8 $ fermionic patches.
 The curves for the two resolutions almost coincide, indicating that $ 6 \times 6 $ fermionic patches are sufficient.
 The stopping scale behaves as follows:

 For the Emery model, we find a decrease of $ \lambda_{\rm c} $ with increasing $ t_{pp} $ of less than one decade.
 Such a behavior is quite generic as, in the absence of orbital makeup, a more rounded Fermi surface depresses the stopping scale in other models.\cite{uebelacker} Once $ t_{pp} $ exceeds $ 0.54 \, t_{pd} $, the flow to strong coupling bears rather the signatures of pure $d_{x^2-y^2}$-wave pairing than of the saddle-point regime.
 For the one-band Hubbard model with effective parameters, however, the situation is different: The stopping scales are much lower and drop abruptly as soon as the system enters the pure $d$SC regime at about $ t_{pp} = 0.54 \, t_{pd} $.
 This is apparently caused by an abrupt growth of the hybridization at the saddle points which reduces the effective interaction strength $ U_{\rm eff} $.
 Comparing the Emery model to its effective one-band Hubbard counterpart, we find that orbital-makeup effects in the Emery model partly counteract the decrease of $ \lambda_{\rm c} $ with a more rounded Fermi surface and that they prevent the stopping scale from dropping abruptly.

 In Ref.~\onlinecite{uebelacker}, a similar behavior as been found for multiband models only involving orbitals on the Copper atoms.
+Also the DCQMC results of Ref.~\onlinecite{Kent-emery-model} support this conjecture.
+Namely, the critical temperature is found to increase with the value of $t_{pp}$ in that work.
+At first glance, this seems to contradict our fRG results.
+However, the calculations in Ref.~\onlinecite{Kent-emery-model} have been performed at strong coupling, where the orbital makeup seems to overcompensate the effect of the more rounded Fermi surface observed at weak coupling.
+Of course, this argument is not fully stringent, since, at strong coupling, mechanisms may be at work that do not occur in a perturbative picture.